ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

 6. Now we have removed unnecessary parts of the code, and we need to change what happens in the functions at the bottom.
 These are what happens in each phase.

-    1. Add the line ‘1ability.owner.walkSpeed = .51’ to the OnCast_Sprint function.
+    1. Add the line ‘`ability.owner.walkSpeed = .5`’ to the OnCast_Sprint function.
 This will lower the speed of the player in the time before they start sprinting, to simulate building up energy.

     2. Add the line ‘`ability.owner.walkSpeed = 4`’ to the OnExecute_Sprint function.
 This will speed them up massively.